 Are you looking for a van service from Singapore to Malaysia?
 See our best options for moving companies offering a man & van service:

-The best way to get the most accurate moving costs is to request 3+ quotes and compare the offers to find the best deal.
+The best way to get the most accurate moving costs is to request moving quotes and compare the offers to find the best deal.
 Fill in our Sirelo quote form and receive up to 5 offers from movers for free.

 Moving to Malaysia from Singapore may seem more affordable at first.
 However, the purchasing power in Malaysia is lower than in Singapore.
 The median income in Malaysia for locals is around S$ 2,014 and S$ 5,197 in Singapore.

 Note that expats can expect to earn more money than locals, and that combined with a lower cost of living, lets you enjoy a high quality of life.
-Malaysia is also more affordable so you won’t require as high of an income to live the same or better standard of life.
+Malaysia is also more affordable, so you won’t require as high of an income to live the same or better standard of life.

 Have a look at the average prices in Malaysia: